-At Mary Monson Solicitors, we have a dedicated Proceeds of Crime department with specialist lawyers who understand this area in which the civil law framework interacts with criminal allegations.
+At Mary Monson Solicitors, we have a dedicated Proceeds of Crime department with specialist confiscation solicitors who understand this area in which the civil law framework interacts with criminal allegations.

 We have included a free guide to the basic principles of this area of law below.
 Of course, It is an introduction, and not intended to constitute legal advice.